enriqueMontano/NPAW-UI-Technical-Test/README.md

 # GitHub-Explorer

-Application that helps to get a list of users and display their profile information, exploiting the GitHub public API Rest.
+[Application](https://gh-explorer.herokuapp.com/) (Heroku link) that helps to get a list of users and display their profile information, exploiting the GitHub public API Rest.

 ## How to install